LegendusMaximus/speedsmart-tools/README.md

 ### What should I do with exported tables containing the Notes and Jitter columns?
 This is a new SpeedSmart feature applying to tables on newer versions of the app.
 We will work to support this, but in the meantime columns must be manually removed in Excel or simular before being imported.

-### What about the Mobile Type column?
+### What about the Mobile Network column?
 As this program is specifically about WiFi speeds, we decided to delete it from tables we combine.
 The info in it can easily be gained from the ISP or IP columns, and for any WiFi tests it is "N/A".
-This column will be detected and deleted when combining tables, but the original and latest files must have it removed.
+This column will be detected and deleted when combining tables, but the original and latest files must have it removed manually.

 ## Optional features
 You can read about the optional features this program comes with below.